 You can break down these qualifications into what we call the Four Ms of Investing.
 It will take a bit of research to discover the Four Ms for each company, but the payoff will be worth it.

 If you find a company that meets these qualifications then you’ve found an ideal investment for any investor, beginners included.

 Practice Patience and Wait

-Remember – once you have found a company that meets your qualifications, it still may not make sense to invest in it right away.
-Instead, you’ll want to wait until the stock market places it on sale.
+Remember – once you have found a company that meets your qualifications, it still may not make sense to invest your money right away.
+Instead, you’ll want to wait until the stock price is on sale.

 The good news is that the market puts wonderful companies on sale all the time.
 If you’re patient, the companies on your watchlist will eventually dip to a price that allows you to buy them up for a bargain rate and profit once the price of those companies goes back up to their true value.